FAQs

 No, but we do guarantee that we will work as hard as we can to help you catch fish and have an enjoyable experience.

 For several reasons, we are primarily catch and release.
 First, some of our permits are for catch and release fishing only.
 Second, we do not keep trout because they are repeat spawners and we would have too big of an impact on the population.
 Third, we are in bear country, and cutting and gutting fish in the woods could create a dangerous situation for us and for people who visit that spot in the near future.
-However, there is a run of hatchery silver salmon in September, where keeping fish is appropriate.
+However, there is a run of hatchery king salmon in the spring and silver salmon in September, where keeping fish is appropriate.
 We can provide you with recommendations for where to bring your fish to have it processed and shipped.

 Both our trips offer a private guided fly-fishing experience for one or two people, but they cater to different needs.